joshgerdes/jekyll-uno/_drafts/validate-that-your-azure-resources-are-deployed-per-the-well-architected-framework.md

     #The main Module and base rules to validate Azure resources..
     Install-Module PSRule.Rules.Azure -Scope CurrentUser
-    #A suite of additional rules to validate Azure resources against the Cloud Adoption Framework (CAF) using PSRule.
-    Install-Module  PSRule.Rules.CAF -Scope CurrentUser

 Press 'Y' to accept PSGallery as a trusted repository, just a note you can prevent the confirmation prompt when installing Modules from the PSGallery, by classifying it as a 'Trusted Repository' by running the following, just be wary that won't get challenged again: